-You can find the complete list of selection criteria on the WoS Core Collection Editorial Selection Process page.
+You can find the complete list of WoS Core Collection selection criteria and definitions on the journal selection page.

-While WoS Core Collection uses the same indexing criteria for all journals, WoS does have subject expert editors and reviews each application in the context of the journal’s discipline.
+Journal publishers should know that while the WoS Core Collection uses the same indexing criteria for all titles, the WoS editorial team does have subject experts who review each application in the context of the journal’s discipline.
 The WoS support team said, “our editors are knowledgeable of the way publication and citation behaviors vary in practice in different subject areas.
 Those differences are taken into consideration.”

-Once your journal application form has been submitted, WoS will begin its three-part evaluation process, which consists of:
+Once a publisher submits a journal application, the WoS Core Collection editors begin its three-part evaluation process, which consists of:

-- Initial triage: to review that the journal adheres to basic publication best practices (e.g. has ISSN, is peer-reviewed)
+- Initial triage: to review that the journal adheres to general publication best practices (e.g., has an ISSN, is peer-reviewed)

 - Editorial triage: to check publication quality and adherence to bibliographic requirements